Show, hide, and view the Bcc box

 Note: The background color distinguishes between the Bcc button being turned on or turned off.
 A dark background means the button is turned on, and a light background means it's turned off.

-View Bcc recipient
+View Bcc recipients

 In the Reading Pane, view the header section of the message.